 My interest began in early 2016, when my school purchased a native beehive with the money from a government grant.
 Because I was part of the 'Environment Committee' at school, I went to a book launch for Tim Heard's book (which I now affectionately refer to as the 'Beeble').
 Not long after, I saved up to buy my own hive.
-A year later, I split my school's native beehive with literally no practical experience, just following a simple guide in Tim's book.
+A year later, I split my school's native beehive to create another.
 From there, my passion only grew, and eventually I bought a second hive.
 I met up with Dan Smailes from Sydney Native Bees when my hive was attacked by a strong local colony, and he set up a bait hive to try and capture it.
 Later, he helped me rescue a hive from a telstra box that would most likely have been poisoned by workers.
-I also met with Melissa, from Sydney Stingless Bees, and later with Sarah, from Bee Yourself.

 In July 2018, I attended the first Australian Native Bee Conference on the Gold Coast to see over 30 speakers and learn as much as possible about our fascinating native bees.
-There I was lucky to meet many native bee experts and enthusiasts, and I chatted with like minded beekeepers such as Steve from Native Bee Hives, Nick and Dean from Australian Native Bee, Sam and Jon from Redshaw Native Bees, and more :) The field trip the day after the conference was also super interesting - we split a total of four hives, viewed a hive design exhibition and visited a macadamia farm where native beehives were being used for pollination.
+There I was lucky to meet many native bee experts and enthusiasts, and I chatted with like minded beekeepers :) The field trip the day after the conference was also super interesting - we split a total of four hives, viewed a hive design exhibition and visited a macadamia farm where native beehives were being used for pollination.

 I am determined to share my love for these cute little bees with the world.